What is Bitfinex Pay?

 Can I change the KYC information afterwards?

-Yes, but you will need to contact Bitfinex Customer Support in order to update any information on your profile, such as your social media handle and the addition of more tokens from the available supported tokens.
+Yes, but you will need to contact Bitfinex Customer Support in order to update any information on your profile.
+This includes such information as your social media handle and the addition of more tokens from the available supported tokens.

-While you await your new KYC information to be updated, note that you can continue to receive deposits in the tokens chosen previously during KYC.
+Note: While you await your new KYC information to be updated, you can continue to receive deposits in the tokens chosen previously during KYC.

-An invoice will have different statuses when the funds from the time the invoice is created until the time the funds are received in your account:
+An invoice will have different statuses, starting from when the invoice is created until the time the funds are received in your account:

-**Note that if your customers do not agree to the Bitfinex Pay End User Terms of Service, the funds will be deposited to your account as a normal deposit and the status of the invoice will stay as “Created” even though the funds have been deposited to you.
+- If your customers do not agree to the Bitfinex Pay End User Terms of Service, the funds will be deposited to your account as a normal deposit, and the status of the invoice will stay as Created even though the funds have been deposited to you.
 In this case, you should arrange for a refund.